EPSRC funded COG-MHEAR Programme Grant

-£4 million programme grand awarded to develop transformative, privacy-preserving MM
+£4 million programme grant awarded to develop a transformative, privacy-preserving multimodal

 on a single talker, effectively ignoring background distractor sounds regardless of their number and